Paulinakhew/image_classification/README.md

-# image_classification
+# Image Classification

+This repo creates an image classification model in the form of an h5py file.

-Current nesting system:
+### Current nesting system:
 .
 ├── training
 │   ├── train